Contents

 ∂f∂V(model,V,T,z)

-returns ∂f/∂V at constant temperature and composition, where f is the total helmholtz energy, given by eos(model,V,T,z), and V is the total volume
+Returns ∂f/∂V at constant temperature T and composition z, where f is the total Helmholtz energy, given by eos(model,V,T,z), V is the total volume.

 source